WHAT to Eat

 We feel hungry for many reasons, but our conscious brain doesn’t always understand what our body requires.
 But the good news is that you can use your glucose as a fuel gauge to help decipher what fuel and how much you need.

-It’s been fascinating to see how different people with different dietary patterns and routines have their unique glucose patterns that can give data-driven insights into what to eat.
+It’s been fascinating to see how different people with different dietary patterns and routines have unique glucose patterns that can give data-driven insights into what to eat.

 Low carb pattern